IEEE R10 Young Professionals UpSkill

-IEEE Region 10 Young Professionals UpSkill aims on initiating professional development activities in section level for young professional engineers and also to provide a platform for them to enhance their soft skills for a successful career.
+IEEE Region 10 Young Professionals UpSkill aims on initiating professional development activities in section and council level for young professional engineers and also to provide a platform for them to enhance their soft skills for a successful career.

 Submissions must fulfill all the criteria in order to be eligible for the collaboration and a fund will be provided by the IEEE R10 Young Professionals Committee for the selected proposals.

 - Only Young Professionals Affinity Groups (YPAGs) or Councils of IEEE Region 10 are eligible to submit the proposal.

 - Each Young Professionals Affinity Group or Council is only allowed to obtain this fund once a year.

 - The proposal should be submitted by the project leader.
 The project leader should be the focal volunteer till the completion of the project.
 The project leader can be any IEEE Young Professional member of the Young Professionals Affinity Group or Council in which the proposed project is expected to be carried out.
 The YPAG / Council chair must endorse the proposal when the project leader (Submitter) is NOT the Chair of the Young Professionals Affinity Group/ Council.

 - The IEEE Officer Position of the endorser should be reported via IEEE vTools, for the endorsement to be considered valid.